libreswitch/ops/tests/rest/rest_test.md

 }
 ```

- a.
-Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans" using each configuration.
- b.
-Verify if the HTTP response is ``400 BAD REQUEST``.
- c.
-Verify if the HTTP response is not empty.

 ### Test result criteria
 #### Test pass criteria

 This test passes by meeting the following criteria:

 - Creating VLANs for:
- - An HTTP ``400 BAD REQUEST`` response.
+    - An HTTP `400 BAD REQUEST` response.
     - A POST request to "/rest/v1/system/bridges/bridge_normal/vlans/" and there is a non-empty HTTP response.

 #### Test fail criteria

 This test fails when:

 - Creating a VLAN for:
- - An HTTP response is not equal to ``400 BAD REQUEST``
+    - An HTTP response is not equal to `400 BAD REQUEST`
     - A POST request to "rest/v1/system/bridges/bridge_normal/vlans/" and there is no error in the HTTP response.

 ## Create a duplicated VLAN